15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 The point of the game is to get chickens to lay eggs for you.

-When you roll the special lego dice you land on grey, brown, blue, pink, or white.
+When you roll the special Lego dice you land on grey, brown, blue, pink, or white.
 Most of these colors have 2 or 3 options your child can pick from.

 The game helps kids make the decisions that are best for their farmers.